Getting Started as a System Designer

 Once you have decided what each entity type will represent and set-up Entity Fields, you can optionally use the "Labeling Override" setting to rename it to something that better suits your system's needs.

-When you do so, you'll notice all of TTM's navigation and menu systems rename themselves to match your new label.
+When you do so, you'll notice all of Hedron's navigation and menu systems rename themselves to match your new label.
 For example, the "God Complex" Rule System has renamed many of the core entity types in the navigation menu:

 Specifically, "Abilities" have been renamed to "Actions/Feature", "Classes" have been renamed to "Powerset", "Feats" have been renamed to "Boons/Bane", and so on.